A-D-E/lit-ram-sticky-card/README.md

 - Easy integration into existing projects
 - Responsive design (todo)
 - Customizable text and image content
-- Support for Light DOM and Shadow DOM
+- Support for Light DOM and Shadow DOM by using "use-light-dom" attribute

 ## Installation